bemailr/wp-requirements/docs/v2/README.md

 # WP Requirements
 ## Version 2

+A helpful library for checking the prerequisites when activating / running a WordPress plugin.

+## About

-Providing WordPress developers with the ability to check server and WordPress conditions for satisfying their plugins requirements.
+`WP Requirements` is a library that helps WordPress developers to check whether the environment meets their plugins' requirements.

-Including:
-* PHP minimum version
+The current version of the library can be used to verify:
-* MySQL minimum version
+* Versions of PHP, MySQL and WordPress;
-* Enabled PHP extensions
+* Enabled PHP extensions;
-* WordPress minimum version
-* activated WordPress plugins and their appropriate minimum versions
-* activated WordPress theme and its appropriate minimum version
+* Versions of the activated WordPress theme and plugins.

 # How to use